theodi/lease-prototype/README.md

 4. For each index:
    - Select the `leases` collection.
    - Choose **"JSON Editor"** mode.
-   - Copy the JSON definition from the corresponding file in `data/atlas-search-indexes/` (`default.json` or `addr_autocomplete.json`).
+   - Copy the JSON definition from the corresponding file in `data/atlas-search-indexes/` (`default.json`, `addr_autocomplete.json`, or `postcode_autocomplete.json`).
    - Paste it into the editor and create the index.

-Repeat for both `default` and `addr_autocomplete` indexes.
+Repeat for all three indexes: `default`, `addr_autocomplete`, and `postcode_autocomplete`.

 ## 🔍 Search Functionality

-The tool provides a powerful search experience by combining several techniques, including postcode matching, MongoDB Atlas Search, and client-side filtering.
+The tool provides a sophisticated search experience with intelligent postcode handling, MongoDB Atlas Search, and comprehensive performance monitoring.

 ### Search Logic